numpy/numpy_stubs/README.md

 # numpy_stubs: experimental typing stubs for NumPy

-This repository exists for developing [PEP 484](https://www.python.org/dev/peps/pep-0484/) compatible typing annotations for NumPy.
+This repository exists for developing [PEP 484](https://www.python.org/dev/peps/pep-0484/) compatible typing annotations for [NumPy](https://github.com/numpy/numpy).

-It will eventually be released as a separate "numpy_stubs" package on PyPI per [PEP 561](https://www.python.org/dev/peps/pep-0561/).
+It will be released as a separate "numpy_stubs" package on PyPI per [PEP 561](https://www.python.org/dev/peps/pep-0561/).
 This will let us iterate rapidly on experimental type annotations without coupling to NumPy's release cycle.